sveneisenschmidt/yay/docs/how-to.md

 ## How to connect to GitHub

 Famous git platform GitHub uses the concept of webhooks [(official documentation)](https://developer.github.com/webhooks/) to connect their own and third party systems in a simple way.
-With this in mind it is possible to connect GitHub and Yay very easily, the only needed part is a custom processor that is able to interpret the payload sent by GitHub, process and transform it so Yay is able to process it as well.
+With this in mind it is possible to connect GitHub and Yay! very easily, the only needed part is a custom processor that is able to interpret the payload sent by GitHub, process and transform it so Yay! is able to process it as well.
 A custom processor for GitHub is shipped by Yay.

 ```yml
 integration: